moraes/tipfy/docs/source/api/configuration.rst

    You don't need to set all configuration keys available for a module.
 You can define only the values that differs from the default values.
 All undefined keys will use the module's default values.

+You can use this same configuration system for your own modules, acessing your configurations using standard config functions from tipfy. `Tipfy`_  will load default values from your custom module and make it uniformly accessible in your app.

 ``urls.py``